nimanzik/peiplib/README.md

-Parameter Estimation and Inverse Problems (Aster et al., 2nd edition, 2011) Examples and Lib
+# peiplib

+Python codes and Jupyer notebooks for examples for the 2nd edition of **Parameter Estimation and Inverse Problems** (by R. Aster, B. Borchers, C. Thurber)